-The Department of Marine Sciences offers graduate studies in the field of oceanography, leading to the degrees of Doctor of Philosophy and Masters of Science.
-Since the M.S. program is research oriented, most Masters students are in the Plan A program.
+The Department of Marine Sciences offers graduate studies in the field of oceanography, leading to the degrees of Doctor of Philosophy and Master of Science.
+The Master’s degree is offered as a research-oriented Plan A (thesis) program, and as a course-based Plan B program.
+The Plan B program includes an accelerated (4+1) program for UConn undergraduates majoring in Marine Sciences.
 Entry into the Ph.D. program usually requires a Master’s degree, but particularly well-prepared students may enter directly from a Bachelor of Science program.

 Master of Science Plan A

-Requires 21 credits of advanced coursework, nine GRAD 5950 credits, and completion of a research project, the results of which are reported in a thesis.
+Requires 21 credits of advanced coursework, including at least 12 credits of graduate MARN coursework, nine GRAD 5950 credits, and completion of a research project, the results of which are reported in a thesis.

 Masters of Science Plan B

-Requires 30 credits of advanced coursework and a final examination.
+Requires 30 credits of advanced coursework, including at least 12 credits of graduate MARN coursework, and a final examination.
 No research project is required.

-Course Requirements.
-The academic program is developed around a two-tiered structure: four courses MARN 5010, 5030.
-5050, and MARN 5065, designed to provide a core understanding of the basic sub-disciplines of the field of oceanography, followed by a series of more specialized courses offered to meet the individual needs of the student.
+Although students decide on their coursework in consultation with their major advisor based on their academic background and research goals, the coursework is typically built around a two-tiered structure: four courses MARN 5010, 5030.
+5050, and 5065, designed to provide a core understanding of the basic sub-disciplines of the field of oceanography, followed by a series of more specialized courses offered to meet the individual needs of the student.

 Doctor of Philosophy

-Requires 30 course credits plus 15 credits of GRAD 6950 in addition to six related area credits.
-Doctoral students who have already earned a Master’s in the field of study or closely related field must earn 15 credits beyond the Master’s plus 15 credits of GRAD 6950 in addition to six related area credits.
+Requires 30 course credits plus 15 credits of GRAD 6950 or 6960 in addition to six related area credits.
+Doctoral students who have already earned a Master’s in the field of study or closely related field must earn 15 credits beyond the Master’s plus 15 credits of GRAD 6950 or 6960 in addition to six related area credits.